 Geochemistry Facilities at UNL

 Bessey Hall is proud to house the University of Nebraska Isotope and Trace Element, or UNITE Geochemistry Lab.
 This dedicated geochemistry lab includes a filtered-air, ISO-7 cleanroom for the dissolution of sensitive rock samples and separation of trace metals, a cleanroom gowning space, chemical and supply storage, and a bench work area for microscopy and sample preparation.
 The cleanroom is a single room containing countertop and fume hood workspaces, two ultraclean filtered-air flow boxes for handling low level materials and open fuming, a precision balance, an 18.2 megaohm water purification unit, two stills for preparing ultrapure distilled acid, three Analab Evapoclean devices for contained sample digestion, several coated Analab hot plates, an ultrasonic bath, and two centrifuges.
 Methods currently implemented in the lab include silicate rock sample digestion, and spiking and chemical separation of U, Th, and Ra for uranium-series isotope analysis.
-Additional methods such as Sr or Nd separation for isotopic analysis could be implemented for future work.
+Additional methods to separate the elements Sr, Nd, Pb, and Hf are currently being implemented and tested in the lab.

 The group maintains and develops research partnerships around the world, including a number of other geochemistry labs and instrumentation facilities.
-Most recently, those collaborative facility partnerships have included University of Wyoming, University of Texas at Austin, University of South Carolina, and Lawrence Livermore National Lab, and the Oregon State University Argon Geochronology Lab, among others.
+Most recently, those collaborative facility partnerships have included University of Wyoming, University of Texas at Austin, University of South Carolina, and the Oregon State University Argon Geochronology Lab, among others.